- Want solutions to the most common problems and challenges websites faced in higher education?

 Elaine Shannon is not just a web developer, she loves to look at the whole picture: design, development, content, SEO, user experience, A/B testing and analytics.
 She first learned about WordPress in 2007 and has been using and recommending it ever since.
 In her current role, she manages St. Mary’s University’s main website and a handful of microsites, always experimenting with ways to make the web a better place.

 Kris Hardy is passionate about making the web a better place for prospective students and their families during the college search process.

 Hardy currently serves as the Director of Web and Digital Marketing at Messiah College and works part-time at Ruffalo Noel-Levitz as an Associate Consultant.
 He specializes in user experience, information architecture and web analytics.

-Should I attend the Higher Ed WEBSITES Conference?
+Should I get the Higher Ed WEBSITES Conference on-demand?

 - Higher Ed Web Professionals